aster-droide/ia-team-project/README.md

 ## Installation

-In [this folder](build_zips) two zip files are provided with a compiled version of the application for Mac* and Windows**.
+In [this folder](build_zips) two zip files are provided with a compiled version of the application for Mac* and Windows.
 These applications include all dependencies and can be run directly on respective platforms.

 Alternatively, the application can be launched directly by running the [academic_search_ui.py](academic_search_tool/academic_search_ui.py) file.
 To run locally, please ensure [all three Python](academic_search_tool) files are downloaded and in the same directory.

-*macOS executable compiled on Mac M1, it is not guaranteed it will run as expected on intel devices
+*unix executable compiled and tested on Mac M1, it is not guaranteed it will run as expected on intel devices or Linux.
+In case of failure the code can be run directly, while this has been thoroughly tested on the Mac M1 and Windows, it is not guaranteed it will work on Linux.

-**no pre-compiled launcher is available for Linux, application can be run directly on Linux but this has not yet been tested.

 ## Usage